An brief introduction to

 In 2008, he was nominated for the Amnesty International Freedom of Expression Award for his 4th verse play – the politically daring one-man show, New World Order, which premiered at the Edinburgh Fringe receiving nothing but glowing 4 and 5 star reviews, and subsequently toured Australia: ★★★★★ “FLAWLESS” – Edinburgh Guide; ★★★★★ “hard-hitting one-man epic” – One4Review; ★★★★ “performed immaculately – it should be missed by no-one” – Fringe Review; ★★★★ “Smith has written an incredible play here” – Three Weeks; ★★★★ “sharply scripted” – British Theatre Guide; ★★★★ “STUNNING” – The List Magazine.
 On top of this, Smith also received a Gandhi Foundation Award for his New World Order.

-A festival-winning filmmaker, Ryan has written, directed and produced 5 short films and several feature documentaries.
-Collectively, Smith’s films have received 25 international film festival wins, nominations or selections.
+A festival-winning filmmaker, Ryan has currently written, directed and produced 6 short films.
+To date, Smith’s films have received 25 international film festival wins, nominations or selections.

 In 2012, Smith’s fifth short film, The Poet Cursed, written in Smith’s unique rhyming verse, was selected for the Short Film Corner at the Cannes Film Festival, and was also an official selection at 7 other international film festivals.